Snacks and other food items banned in the US

-You’re no doubt shaking your head, because you’ve definitely served brie on your cheese platter, but unless you made it from scratch, the brie available in the United States is a far cry from the European favorite.
-Authentic brie is made with unpasteurized raw-milk, which the FDA has banned in America.
-As a result, the only way to eat real brie in the states is to make it yourself.
+You’re no doubt shaking your head because you’ve definitely served brie on your cheese platter, but unless you made it from scratch, the brie available in the United States is a far cry from the European favorite.
+Authentic brie is made with unpasteurized raw milk, which the FDA has banned in America.
+As a result, the only way to eat real brie in the States is to make it yourself.

 Think twice before you bring the Ackee fruit into the United States.
 Ackee fruit is native to South Africa, and a favorite in many Caribbean countries.
-However, it contains hypoglycin A, a toxin that the FDA says can be dangerous if too much is ingested.
+However, it contains hypoglycin A, a toxin the FDA says can be dangerous if too much is ingested.
 As a result, you can’t pop into the supermarket and pick up this fruit from the produce section, but you can find it either canned or processed from companies that are on the FDA’s “green list” of trusted growers.

-If you ever find yourself in Sardinia, Italy, and you’re feeling brave, then you can try casu marzu, a cheese that is made from sheep’s milk and crawling with live maggots.
+If you ever find yourself in Sardinia, Italy, and you’re feeling brave, then you can try casu marzu, a cheese made from sheep’s milk and crawling with live maggots.
 For obvious reasons, the United States has banned it due to hygienic concerns.
 It was also banned by the European Union, but the ban was overturned in 2013 because the cheese is considered a traditional food of Italy.

 Foodies have dubbed shark fin soup a delicacy, but the sale of shark fins are currently banned in 12 states.
 While the dish may be considered delicious by some, there are ethical questions about the practice of shark finning that have led to the state bans.

-The Shark Fin Sales Elimination Act of 2019, which would make it illegal to possess, buy, or sell shark fins (except for dogfish fins), was introduced January 2019 and passed by the House November 2019.
+The Shark Fin Sales Elimination Act of 2019, which would make it illegal to possess, buy, or sell shark fins (except for dogfish fins), was introduced in January 2019 and passed by the House in November 2019.
 It has to be passed by the Senate and the president before it becomes a law.

 Yes, you can buy absinthe in America, but this long misunderstood drink is only legal as long as it is considered thujone-free.
 Thujone is a toxic chemical and a component of Wormwood that has long been part of the absinthe formula.

 However, it’s regulated by the FDA, which is one reason why absinthe wasn’t available stateside until 2007.
-History has played a large role in absinthe’s bad reputation and claims that the spirit causes hallucinations (it doesn’t) led to it being banned not only in the U.S., but in countries across Europe for more than 100 years.
+History has played a large role in absinthe’s bad reputation, and claims that the spirit causes hallucinations (it doesn’t) led to it being banned not only in the U.S. but in countries across Europe for more than 100 years.

 The national dish of Scotland hasn’t been invited to U.S. tables since the FDA imposed an import ban on haggis in 1971.
 Haggis—which is made from sheep’s heart, liver, and lungs, mixed with spices and oatmeal and served inside a sheep’s stomach (or artificial casing)—was banned because, as reported by CNN, the “U.S. Department of Agriculture (USDA) ruled that ‘livestock lungs shall not be saved for use as human food.’”